civol/HDLRuby/README.md

 puts "#{clk_count} clocks"
 ```

-__Note__: In the code above, the sequencer is not stored in a variable because it is executed immediately upon declaration.
+__Note__: In the example above, the sequencer is not stored in a variable because it is executed immediately upon definition.

 #### Adding a Signal to Control the Execution of a Software Sequencer.

-In addition to a clock counter signal, you can add a signal that, when set to 1, starts the execution of a software sequencer, just like in the hardware implementation.
-To achieve this, pass the signal as second argument of the sequencer.
-For example the following code, starts the execution of the sequencer using signal `start`:
+In addition to a clock counter signal, you can pass a start signal to control when a software sequencer begins execution—just like in hardware implementations.

+To do this, pass the start signal as the second argument to the `sequencer` function.
+For example, in the code below, the sequencer begins executing when the start `signal` is set to `1`:

 ```ruby
 [32].inner :clk_count